awsdocs/aws-cloudformation-user-guide/doc_source/template-custom-resources.md

 AWS CloudFormation
 During a stack operation, sends a request to a service token that is specified in the template, and then waits for a response before proceeding with the stack operation\.

-The template developer and custom resource provider can be the same person or entity, but the process is the same\.
-The following steps describe the general process:
+The template developer and custom resource provider can be the same person or entity\.

+The following steps describe the general process of creating a custom resource:

 1. The template developer defines a custom resource in their template, which includes a service token and any input data parameters\.
 Depending on the custom resource, the input data might be required; however, the service token is always required\.